 John Tyler, Negating the Legal Problem of Having “Two Masters”; A Framework for L3C Fiduciary Duties and Accountability, 35 Vt.
 L. Rev. 117 (2010).

-The low-profit limited liability company (L3C) is a new business form that unites in one enterprise two principles: pursuing charitable, exempt purposes and generating and distributing profits.
+Abstract (adapted from the Introduction): The low-profit limited liability company (L3C) is a new business form that unites in one enterprise two principles: pursuing charitable, exempt purposes and generating and distributing profits.
 Such arguably conflicting, dual purposes seem to create ambiguity and exacerbate the problem of appearing to serve “two masters.”
 This conflict and ambiguity has been the nature of purportedly hybrid enterprises, particularly for-profit forms whose operations are considered charitable or that operate with “social” missions.

 Unlike more traditional business operations, hybrid pursuits have generally functioned in clouds of confusion and difficulty for investors, managers, creditors, policy makers, and regulators.
 Properly understood and implemented, one of the innovations of the L3C is how the enabling statutes properly order priorities in a way that imposes fiduciary responsibilities and makes available accompanying enforcement tools.